javimelendrez/CPSC481Proj1/README.md

 How to build project:
   - Download zip folder
   - extract folder on desktop
-  - open up "index-js-p5-jathp-5" file in any browser of choice
+  - open up "project1" file in any browser of choice

 Set Up and installation: N/A

+Contents: styless.css, project1.html, p5.js, draw-stuff.js, cs-sketch.js, Jathp.js, README.MD, draw-stuff.js

 Features: bot starts at top left corner and makes its way down to the bottom right corner using BestFS algorithm, the bot leaves yellow squares in which there are more than one